 Microsoft's web-based email client, part of Office 365, is used to check Stout email from a web browser.

 People is a directory of users within UW-Stout's Office 365 environment.
 It contains names, email addresses and contact information of faculty, staff and groups at UW-Stout.
 HR creates and maintains individual accounts in People.
 People can also contain personal external contacts, distribution lists, and conference rooms.
-People can be viewed in the Outlook Web app or Outlook Desktop app.
+People can be viewed in the Outlook Web app, Outlook Desktop app, Skype for Business and StoutCloud.
 For more information on People visit Microsoft.

 PermissionsPermissions are granted based on the needs of the position requirements.
 Permissions are adjusted as needs change.